nlesc-sigs/data-sig/README.md

 ## Share your data solutions

 Did you do something really cool with your data ?
 Share your experiences with the SIG!
-Contact Arnold or Carlos and they will add you to the list of upcoming sessions.
+Open an issue and propose it as a topic and label it `topic`.

 Possible things you might like to share:
  - Tools & Methodologies for storage
  - Tools & Methodologies for access
  - Data FAIRness
  - Data handling

-## Notes
-Notes of SIG meetings are privately archived on the [eScience center sharepoint](https://nlesc.sharepoint.com/:o:/s/ldm/EqPz_awScLFBvlKVjDcBkoQBHlxRmngysQI9GIO0OmyWNQ?e=GUX8CC) -- these are for internal use only.

 ## Data SIG meetings